lixiang0/pytutorial/pytorch.md

 #### What’s the difference between nn.ReLU() and nn.ReLU(inplace=True)?

 inplace=True means that it will modify the input directly, without allocating any additional output.
 It can sometimes slightly decrease the memory usage, but may not always be a valid operation (because the original input is destroyed).
 However, if you don’t see an error, it means that your use case is valid.

+#### UserWarning: indexing with dtype torch.uint8 is now deprecated, please use a dtype torch.bool instead.

+I fixed this warning by changing objects of type ByteTensor to BoolTensor instead.
+This was the source of the warnings for me.